 Meta-analyses are often confused with systematic reviews.
 Meta-analysis (see Table 10) is a method of statistically combining results from several selected studies in order to develop a single conclusion that has greater statistical power.
-If the individual studies utilized randomized controlled trials (RCT), combining several selected RCT results would be the highest-level of evidence on the evidence hierarchy (see Figure 8), followed by systematic reviews, which analyze all available studies on a topic.
+If the individual studies utilized randomized controlled trials (RCT), combining several selected RCT results would be the highest-level of evidence on the evidence hierarchy (see Figure 11 on page 62), followed by systematic reviews, which analyze all available studies on a topic.